Semi-abelian category

 In mathematics, specifically in category theory, a semi-abelian category is a pre-abelian category in which the induced morphism $\overline{f}:\operatorname{coim}f\rightarrow\operatorname{im}f$ is a bimorphism, i.e., a monomorphism and an epimorphism, for every morphism $f$.

+The history of the notion is intertwined with that of a quasi-abelian category, as, for awhile, it was not known whether the two notions are distinct (see quasi-abelian category#History).

 Properties

 The two properties used in the definition can be characterized by several equivalent conditions.

 Every semi-abelian category has a maximal exact structure.

 If a semi-abelian category is not quasi-abelian, then the class of all kernel-cokernel pairs does not form an exact structure.

 Examples

-Every quasi-abelian category is semi-abelian.
+Every quasiabelian category is semiabelian.
 In particular, every abelian category is semi-abelian.
-Non quasi-abelian examples are the following.
+Non-quasiabelian examples are the following.